 It's a simple and effective strategy: Upwork promotes its “unmatched quality” and its top-rated talent that it's ready to hire out.
 It also offers the searcher site extension links to find out more about how the platform works and start hiring instantly.

 The campaign is a great example of matching search intent with paid search engine advertising to help drive traffic to a website.
+As shown in the image above, there is often high competition as other companies, Fiverr in this example, will try to bid for the same keywords.
+It is important to prioritize the most relevant searches.

 4. Social media marketing campaign